 Madrid’s San Miguel Market is definitely one of a kind.
-The beautiful iron building has become a site of cultural interest, a monument that celebrated its 100th anniversary just a couple of months ago.
+The beautiful iron building has become a site of cultural interest, a monument that celebrated its 100th anniversary a few years ago.

 Conveniently located in the heart of the Spanish capital, the structure consists of a ground floor with cast iron support, and a basement for storage.
 The harmonious combination of glass and metal allows abundant natural light to filter in and illuminate the space.
 The site corresponds to Madrid’s first urban enclosure, once surrounded by a wall, whose remains can still be observed.